thinkofher/horror/README.md

 Package __horror__ implements interfaces for http error handling.

-Horror was created to simplify error handling with standard go http.Handlers and give developers tools to encapsulate common error scenarios.
+Horror was created to simplify error handling with standard go `http.Handler` and give developers tools to encapsulate common error scenarios.

-Thanks to `WithError` function and `Adapter` type you can use horror.Handlers with existing go code based on http.Handler interface.
+Thanks to `WithError` function and `Adapter` type you can use `horror.Handler` with existing go code based on `http.Handler` interface.

 If you're interested how to use this module, please see examples that are placed in [examples](./examples) directory.